isaacs/node-lru-cache/README.md

     Optional, must be a positive integer if provided.
 Required if other size tracking features are used.

+    At least one of `max`, `maxSize`, or `TTL` is required.
+This must be a positive integer if set.

+    Even if size tracking is enabled, **it is strongly recommended to set a `max` to prevent unbounded growth of the cache.**  See "Storage Bounds Safety" below.

 * `sizeCalculation` - Function used to calculate the size of stored items.
 If you're storing strings or buffers, then you probably want to